- What Is Breast Augmentation?

 Dr. Zemmel will encourage you to maintain a normal active lifestyle right up until surgery.
 No special diet is required.
 You may exercise normally until the time of surgery.
 Dr. Zemmel encourages smokers to cease tobacco use several weeks prior to surgery.
 Dr. Zemmel will also provide you will a list of medicines to be avoided for at least 2 weeks prior to surgery.
 These include blood thinners, some vitamins, and diet pills.
 Especially important are the NSAID class of medicines, which include aspirin, ibuprofen, naproxen, and Advil.

 Dr. Zemmel performs all surgery in St. Francis Hospital in Midlothian, Virginia or St. Mary’s Hospital in Richmond in a fully accredited operating room.
 Your anesthetic will be administered by Board Certified Anesthesiologists and Board Certified Registered Nurse Anesthetists.
 He believes that in addition to providing you the most reliable surgical procedure possible, your safety is of paramount importance.
 Dr. Zemmel believes that surgeries performed in these settings are safest with the lowest possible complication rates.
 Dr. Zemmel believes that the extra margin of safety provided in the hospital setting allows his patients to have greater confidence in the procedure and greater peace of mind.
-The safety precautions taken by Dr. Zemmel and his team exceed those typically provided in an office based operating room.
+The safety precautions taken by Dr. Zemmel and his team exceed those typically provided in an office-based operating room.
+In addition to the natural-looking results he has helped many women achieve, Dr. Zemmel’s extremely low complication rate is why many patients choose him as their breast augmentation surgeon.

 Your Breast Augmentation Procedure